bdwilson/security-guidance/SecurityChecklist.md

 This is not an exhaustive list of password managers, there are many others available.
 Please make sure you look at how the products manage and react to security issues before you select a product.

+## Account Monitoring
+Ever wonder if any of your online accounts have been compromised?
+You can use [HaveIBeenPwned](https://haveibeenpwned.com) to lookup your email address to determine if your address - and potentially your password - was discovered in any online breaches.
+Some password managers, specifically 1Password, also integrate with HIBP to give you a visual indicator of accounts and passwords that have shown up in breaches and thus should be changed.

-## Two-factor authentication
+## Two-factor Authentication
 **Two-factor** authentication (sometimes called 2FA, "two-step", "multi-factor", MFA, or OTP-One Time Passcodes) adds an additional and critical step to a website's login process.
 2FA systems either use your smartphone or a hardware